The Gateway Arch: A World-Class Website for an International Icon

 Since the start of our partnership in 2018, the Gateway Arch, its national park and its attractions have undergone immense change.
 With over 1.6 million website users annually, the team sought to reevaluate its online presence.
 They had three goals in mind: elevating design, focusing on accessibility and highlighting ticketed and free attractions.

-In the first stages of the process, we went to work adjusting the site navigation into a mega menu.
-Revising the menu allowed us to streamline their user experience and break up content into digestible sections.
-In addition, we integrated an internal linking strategy that acted as a soft navigation layer between deeply nested or related content.
-This strategy helps users navigate to related content across the site instead of scrolling one page for answers.
+In the first stages of the process, we transformed the site navigation into a mega menu.
+Revising the menu allowed us to streamline the user experience and break content into digestible sections.
+Additionally, we integrated an internal linking strategy that acted as a soft navigation layer between deeply nested or related content.
+This strategy helps users navigate to related content across the site rather than scrolling down one page for answers.

 Redefining Page Organization

-We converted their single “Experience” page into 17 dedicated pages that all fell into a two-tiered system beneath “Gateway Arch National Park” or “Riverfront”.
+We converted the singular “Experience” page into 17 dedicated pages falling under a two-tiered system: “Gateway Arch National Park” or “Riverfront.”
 Each page included details on a ticketed or free attraction a visitor may encounter within the park.
-For example, if a visitor was looking for information about taking the Tram Ride to the Top, they would be directed to all tram ride information, ticketing options and historical facts.
+For example, consider a visitor looking for information about taking the Tram Ride to the Top.
+The site would direct them to tram ride information, ticketing options and historical facts.

 Our page strategy guides visitors through planning their visit, discovering attractions and understanding the monument’s historical significance.
-From there, we developed a custom keyword strategy across 35 pages.
-This helped maintain the site’s existing search volume and capitalize on new opportunities to drive ticket sales and increase park visitation rates.
+From there, we developed a custom keyword strategy spanning 35 pages.
+Optimization helped maintain the site’s existing search volume and capitalize on opportunities to increase ticket sales and park visitation.

 Shifting the Tone